-Prof. Sudip Bhattacharjee is an Associate Professor in the School of Business, University of Connecticut.
+Professor Sudip Bhattacharjee is an Associate Professor in the School of Business, University of Connecticut.
 His research interests include information systems economics, e-business, digital goods and markets, and closed loop supply chains.
 He serves as an Associate Editor for Information Systems Research, guest AE for MIS Quarterly and Decision Sciences Journal.
 He has extensive research consulting experience with Fortune 100 firms on data-analytics based decision making in IT and operations.
 His research has appeared in premier journals such as Management Science, INFORMS Journal on Computing, Journal of Business, Journal of Law and Economics, ACM Transactions, Journal of Management Information Systems, Decision Support Systems, IEEE Transactions, and others.
 His research has been highlighted in various media outlets such as Connecticut Public Television, Business Week, Washington Post, San Francisco Chronicle, Der Spiegel, Christian Science Monitor, slashdot.org, Business 2.0 Web Guide, and others.

-Prof. Xinxin Li’s research interests are in economics of information systems with focus on the implications of new technology to consumer welfare, firm pricing and competitive strategies.
-Her research is interdisciplinary and spans information systems, marketing, economics and sociology.
-She employs both analytical modeling based on game theory and agency theory and econometric analysis in her research.
-Her work has been published in journals such as Management Science, Information Systems Research, MIS Quarterly, Journal of Management Information Systems, Journal of Economics & Management Strategy, among others.
-She received her Ph.D. in Information Systems from the Wharton School at the University of Pennsylvania.
-One of her papers won the 2011 UConn School of Business Best Paper Award.
+Professor Xinxin Li’s research interests are in economics of information systems with an emphasis on the implications of new technologies to consumer welfare, firm pricing, and competitive strategies.
+Her research is interdisciplinary and spans information systems, marketing, economics, and sociology.
+She employs both game theoretic modeling and econometric analysis in her research.
+Her work has been published in Management Science, MIS Quarterly, Information Systems Research, Marketing Science, Strategic Management Journal, Production and Operations Management, and Journal of Management Information Systems, andothers.
+She is a recipient of ISR Best Reviewer Award, CIST Best Paper Award, and UConn School of Business 5-year Research Excellence Award, Best Paper Award, and Ackerman Scholar Award.
+She serves as a Senior Editor and was an Associate Editor for MIS Quarterly.
+She received her Ph.D. from University of Pennsylvania and her B.E. from Tsinghua University.

-Prof. Jan Stallaert’s research interests are focused on competition in online retailing and the design of new market mechanisms enabled by Information Technology.
+Professor Jan Stallaert’s research interests are focused on competition in online retailing and the design of new market mechanisms enabled by Information Technology.
 He uses analytical economic modeling as well as empirical methods in studying online strategies for the firm.
 His research has been published in journals such as Management Science, Information Systems Research, Journal of Production and Operations Management, Discrete Applied Mathematics, among others.
 He was the co-recipient of the prize “Best IS Publication in 2010” awarded by the Association for Information Systems (AIS).

-Prof. Alex Tung’s current research interests are focused on e-business innovations and online marketing mechanism design.
+Professor Alex Tung’s current research interests are focused on e-business innovations and online marketing mechanism design.
 His research has been published in journals such as Management Science, Decision Sciences, Journal of Management Information Systems, Information & Management, Communications of the ACM, Decision Support Systems, European Journal of Operational Research, Journal of Multi-Criteria Decision Analysis, among others.